Waylon Jennings: Beginnings in music

 When Jennings was 8, his mother taught him to play guitar with the tune "Thirty Pieces of Silver".
 Jennings used to practice with his relatives' instruments until his mother bought him a used Stella guitar, and later ordered a Harmony Patrician.
-Early influences included Bob Wills, Floyd Tillman, Ernest Tubb, Hank Williams, Carl Smith, and Elvis Presley.
+Early influences included Bob Wills, Floyd Tillman, Ernest Tubb, Hank Williams, Carl Smith, Dean Martin, and Elvis Presley.

 Beginning with performing at family gatherings, Jennings played his first public concert at the Youth Center with Anthony Bonanno, followed by appearances at the local Jaycees and Lions Clubs.
 He won a talent show at Channel 13, in Lubbock, singing "Hey Joe".
 He later made frequent performances at the Palace Theater in Littlefield, during local talent night.

-At the age of 14, Jennings auditioned for a spot on KVOW in Littlefield, Texas.
-Owner J.B.
-McShan, along with Emil Macha, recorded Jennings's performance.
+At age 14, Jennings auditioned for a spot on KVOW in Littlefield, Texas.
+Owner J. B. McShan, along with Emil Macha, recorded Jennings's performance.
 McShan liked his style and hired him for a weekly 30-minute program.
 Following his performance on the show, Jennings formed his own band.
-He asked Macha to play bass for him and gathered other friends and acquaintances to form The Texas Longhorns.
-The style of the band—a mixture of Country and Western and Bluegrass music—was often not well received.
+He asked Macha to play bass for him and gathered other friends and acquaintances to form the Texas Longhorns.
+The style of the band—a mixture of country and western and bluegrass music—was often not well received.

 After several disciplinary infractions, 16-year-old Jennings was convinced to drop out of Littlefield High School by the superintendent.
-Upon leaving school, he worked for his father in the family store, while he also took temporary jobs.
+Upon leaving school, he worked for his father in the family store and also took temporary jobs.
 Jennings felt that music would turn into his career.
-The next year he, along with The Texas Longhorns, recorded demo versions of the songs "Stranger in My Home" and "There'll Be a New Day" at KFYO radio in Lubbock.
+The next year he, along with the Texas Longhorns, recorded demo versions of the songs "Stranger in My Home" and "There'll Be a New Day" at KFYO radio in Lubbock.
 Meanwhile, he drove a truck for the Thomas Land Lumber Company, and a cement truck for the Roberts Lumber Company.
 Tired of the owner, Jennings quit after a minor driving accident.
 Jennings, and other local musicians, often performed at country radio station KDAV.
 During this time he met Buddy Holly at a Lubbock restaurant.
 The two often met during local shows, and Jennings began to attend Holly's performances on KDAV's Sunday Party.